petrovska-petro/TCL/README.md

 You can read further details of the mechanism of TCL contract on [notion_notes](https://harmonious-metal-b66.notion.site/Treasury-Controlled-Liquidity-Doc-cf91edfe2eac42e79836e255e7272c14).

+## Simulation - IL printouts

+It will simulate four scenarios:

+* Passive bound - low vol ~ 220k USD volume/day (15d)
+* Passive bound - high vol ~ 2M usd volumen/day (6d)

+Calculation expressed in token1 denomination: IL = LP<sub>final</sub> - LP<sub>initial</sub> + uncollectedFee<sub>token0</sub> + uncollectedFee<sub>token1</sub>

+Note: IL does not account for idle capital if existent.

+Run the tests:

+`brownie test tests/test_market_simulation.py -s`

 ## Credits

 Charm finance protocol repository has been really valuable while reading their contracts and tests to have a better picture on how to manage liquidity in Uniswap v3, since they are one of the few protocol making profit in this game.